ftrackhq/integrations/doc/glossary.rst

     Host
         The central part of the core framework that discovers and executes definitions through engines, handle the context and much more.
-The host is designed to be able to operate in remote mode through the :term:`ftrack Event system`.
+The host is designed to be able to operate in remote mode through the ftrack event system.

     Host type
         The host type is the actual DCC type and is used to identify a DCC module